spryker/spryker-docs/docs/scos/user/features/202204.0/configurable-product-feature-overview.md

 If a developer also defines that the configuration of such a product is complete, a customer sees the preconfigured parameter values on entering the **Product details** page.
 They can add the product to the cart without adjusting the configuration.

-If a developer defines that the configuration of such a product needs to be completed, on entering the **Product details** page, a customer does not see the preconfigured parameter values.
+If a developer defines that the configuration of such a product needs to be completed, on the *Product details* page a customer does not see the preconfigured parameter values.
 However, they are still assigned to the product.
 The customer has to configure the product, but they can keep the same preconfigured parameter values.

 ## Configurable product on the Storefront